sdellava/dcurl/README.md

 This repository is about the implementation of PoW in hardware to boost PoW performance of small controllers.

-Currently, it is running on Altera DE1 (quite old Cyclon2 with 22kLE @ 120MHz, 85% resources used) and archives 4.2MH/s - for comparison, my i5 2500k archives with 128Bit SSE about 2.6MH/s.
+Currently, it is running on Altera DE1 (quite old Cyclon2 with 22kLE @ 120MHz, 85% resources used) and archives 4.2MH/s - this enables a Raspberry Pi to perform PoW within 2-3 seconds (>x30 performance gain) :)

 # Next steps